yakovmanshin/YMFF/README.md

 }
 ```

-Now `RemoteConfig` is a valid feature flag store.
+Now, `RemoteConfig` is a valid feature flag store.

 Alternatively, you can create a custom wrapper object instead of extending `RemoteConfig`.
 That’s what I prefer to do in my projects for better flexibility.